-This bill seeks to amend the Code of West Virginia by adding a new section, 61-1A-12, which prohibits law enforcement officers from placing surveillance cameras or game cameras on private land without obtaining consent from the landowner, lessee, or other authorized person, or a valid search warrant.
-The bill includes an exception that allows officers to place cameras in areas where they have a lawful right to be, as long as the camera is facing a location that is open to public view, without needing consent or a warrant.
+This bill aims to amend the Code of West Virginia by introducing a new section, 61-1A-12, which prohibits law enforcement officers from placing surveillance cameras or game cameras on private land without obtaining consent from the landowner, lessee, or other authorized individuals, or a valid search warrant.
+However, it includes an exception that allows officers to place cameras in areas where they have a lawful right to be, as long as the camera is directed at locations that are open to public view.

 Additionally, the bill defines "private land" as posted land, cultivated land, or fenced land, in accordance with existing definitions in the code.
-This legislation aims to enhance privacy protections for individuals regarding surveillance on their property while still allowing law enforcement to operate within legal boundaries when necessary.
+This legislative change seeks to enhance privacy protections for individuals regarding surveillance on their property while still allowing law enforcement to operate within legal boundaries when necessary.

 Statutes affected: Introduced Version: 61-1A-12